paiqo/Databricks-VSCode/README.md

 ## FAQ

-**Q:** I cannot execute the downloaded notebooks against the Databricks cluster - what shall I do?

-**A:** This extension allows you to manage your Databricks workspace via the provided REST API (up-/download notebooks, manage jobs, clusters, ..., etc. ).
-The interactive execution part of this extension.
-To execute a local code on an existing Databricks cluster please use [Databricks-Connect](https://docs.databricks.com/dev-tools/databricks-connect.html) - the official tool from DAtabricks to do this.
-These two tools are not directly related to/dependent on each other but work very well together and it makes sense to set them up together.

 **Q:** What can I do if none of the tabs/browsers is showing anything?

 **A:** This is very likely an issue with the connection.
-Please make sure that especially `apiRootUrl` and `personalAccessToken` are set correctly.
-If you are sure th values are correct, please check the logs in the output window and filter for this extension.
+Depending on the [Connection Manager](#connection-manager), please make sure that all relevant fields, especially `apiRootUrl` and `personalAccessToken` are set correctly.
+If you are sure th values are correct, please check the logs in the output window and filter for `paiqo.databricks-vscode` to see the log outputs for this extension.

-**Q:** I just upgraded (or was upgraded automatically) to v0.7.0 and all my connections are lost.
-What shall I do?

-**A:** No worries, this is _by design_.
-To restore your existing connections please open the [User Settings](https://code.visualstudio.com/docs/getstarted/settings) and edit them in JSON.
-There is a button at the top right that opens the JSON editor.
-You will find the property `databricks.userWorkspaceConfigurations` which contains a list of all VSCode workspaces that were used in combination with this extension.
-Search the one you want to restore and copy the `connections` property.
-Restore it in your existing workspace settings as `databricks.connections`.
-The next time you open the workspace again, it will read the settings from `databricks.connections`, extract the sensitive values and store them safely in the system key chain/credential manager.
-Once this is working, you can remove the original `databricks.userWorkspaceConfigurations`.

 **Q:** My Personal Access Token (PAT) changed, how can I update my connection?